newjersey/navigator.business.nj.gov/content/src/fundings/gnec-business-builder-loan.md

 dueDate: ""
 summaryDescriptionMd: >
-  The GNEC Business Builder Loan Program is a small business loan program offered to qualifying New Jersey businesses seeking $30,001 to $100,000 in funding.
+  The GNEC Business Builder Loan Program is a small business loan program offered to your qualifying New Jersey businesses seeking $30,001 to $100,000 in funding.

   GNEC is a non-profit Community Development Financial Institution (CDFI) founded in 2005.
 CDFIs provide affordable lending services to underserved communities nationwide.